openbmc/docs/designs/target-fail-monitoring.md

 - Changes BMC state (CurrentBMCState) to indicate a degraded mode of the BMC
 - Report changed state externally via Redfish managers/bmc state

+### Immediate-Quiesce Service Monitoring

+The service monitoring described above relies on the systemd `JobRemoved` signal and its `result` field.
+This works well for `Restart=no` services that exhaust their restart limit, but has two blind spots:

+1. **`Restart=always` services** — when such a service crashes, systemd immediately schedules a restart.
+If the restart succeeds, the `JobRemoved` result is `done`, so the monitor never fires.
+However, even a brief crash of a critical service (e.g. ObjectMapper) can cause dependent D-Bus calls to fail permanently, leaving the system in a degraded state with no indication.

+2. **`Restart=no` services during normal operation** — if these crash outside of a target transition, no new job is created and no `JobRemoved` signal is emitted, so the monitor is also blind.

+To address this, an optional `immediate_quiesce_services` key can be added to the same JSON file used for service monitoring (`-s`).
+For each service listed under this key, a D-Bus `PropertiesChanged` match is installed on its systemd unit's `ActiveState` property.
+When `ActiveState` becomes `"failed"`, the monitor immediately:

+- Collects a BMC dump
+- Logs `xyz.openbmc_project.State.Error.CriticalServiceFailure`
+- Triggers BMC quiesce (`obmc-bmc-service-quiesce@0.target`)

+This fires as soon as systemd marks the unit failed — before any restart — so the failure is always captured regardless of the unit's restart policy.

+Note that only `"failed"` triggers quiesce.
+Normal administrative operations (`systemctl stop`, `systemctl restart`, BMC shutdown) transition through `"inactive"`, not `"failed"`, so they do not cause false alarms.

+**Important:** BMC quiesce is a significant operation — the BMC enters a degraded state that typically requires manual intervention to recover.
+Only add services to `immediate_quiesce_services` when a single transient crash truly causes irreparable damage.
+Most services recover fine after a systemd restart and should **not** be listed here.

 ## Proposed Design

 Create a new standalone application in phosphor-state-manager which will load